reihunter360/project-valkyria-irc/documentation/README.txt

 - Changed it so monster's weapon levels will be increased if the file setting is lower than the streak.
 - Changed the formula for magic damage slightly.
 - Changed the formula for 4-hit and 5-hit weapons slightly.
+- Changed the code to try and reduce the odds of monsters one-shotting players on turn #1.
+- Changed !stats so that you can now use it on other players to see what their stats are.
+- Changed it so bosses will no longer appear below streak #10.
+- Changed /me gives so that you don't HAVE to specify a number if you only want to give 1 of an item.
+- Changed a few things in the way monsters are boosted if they're added before players join the battle.
+- Changed Elemental Seal so that it affects all targets on an AOE magic attack instead of only the first target.
+- Changed the penalty for spamming the same tech/attack over so that it's much harsher.
+It's possible to drop style ranks now (just like in Devil May Cry).

 * Fixes
 - Fixed a bug with ClearStatus type items (i.e. the Tonic).